 In 1969 I started my random walk of a career working in mineral exploration prospecting in the wilds of Canada.
 I never dreamed that 55 years later my life would be a jigsaw puzzle of travel, odd experiences, challenges, ambitions, successes, and failures.
 If you are interested you can read more here.

-I am in my mid-70’s and on a glide path to obscurity, my career fading.
-I am puzzled and proud at how my geopractice evolved from the adventurous/foolish urges of a clueless/carefree 20-year old – who bullshitted his way into a mineral exploration job – to the retiring old man who can now relish relating a few accomplishments, without much bs embellishment.
+I am in my mid-70s and on a glide path to obscurity, my career fading.
+I am puzzled and proud at how my geopractice evolved from the adventurous/foolish urges of a clueless/carefree 20-year-old – who bullshitted his way into a mineral exploration job – to the retiring old man relating a few accomplishments, without much bs embellishment.

 Here is a marketing coda: I am trying to retire but I am open to interesting projects. (“Interesting” means I earn some enjoyment from an unusual problem and/or people.)